 « Back to News & Events

-Warn Your Kids about These Online Scams
+Warn Your Kids About These Online Scams

 It’s probably no surprise that kids love smartphones.
 Who doesn’t?
 But while 85% of American adults own a smartphone, a full 95% of our kids have one, according to a survey by Pew Research Center.
 While those kids might be good at posting TikToks, they’re also susceptible to online scams aimed at their innocence.
-You can help them avoid those cons with these tips from the Federal Trade Commission and Banzai!.
+You can help them avoid those cons with these tips from the Federal Trade Commission.

 1. Free Smartphone Scams